 Lunch and Food Services

 Based on our school location students will not be permitted to leave school property during lunch (unless being picked up by parent or designate) and will be required to bring their lunch and snacks to school daily.
 Students will eat their lunch with their class in a designated area.
 Students will not be allowed to share any food.

 Students should bring labelled refillable water bottles.
 Drinking fountains will be closed, but refillable water stations will be open.
 If you do not have a refillable water bottle, please contact the school.

 School Cash Online

 School Cash Online will be used for families to purchase items like lunches, field trips, spirit wear, etc., in the event we return to offering such items.
 Using School Cash Online will support safety measures like physical distancing and no handling of cash.
 More information will be sent home to families later in the year as we progress to processing funds again.
 Visit the school website https://www.lkdsb.net/school/dawneuphemia to learn more about School Cash Online (click on the orange School Cash Online button).

 Recess and Playgrounds

 Elementary students will have the opportunity to enjoy recess.
 At this time, Medical Officers of Health have advised that outdoor activity has reduced risk and that playground equipment may be used.
 Classes will be assigned specific areas of the playground/schoolyard at recess.
 Students will practice hand hygiene before and after the break, masks will be worn while transitioning in and out of the building but may be removed outside with reasonable physical distancing being observed.

-For additional information about programming, read the Reopening Our Schools plan section on Programming: Elementary.
+For additional information about programming, read the Reopening and Operating Our Schools plan section on Programming: Elementary.